filethis/ft-document-grid/README.md

 This element displays a grid layout of FileThis [document resources](https://filethis.com/developers/doc/index.html#/documents).

-By default, it uses [ft-document-grid-item](https://github.com/filethis/ft-document-grid-item) elements to represent each row.
+By default, it uses [ft-document-grid-item](https://github.com/filethis/ft-document-grid-item) elements to render each row.

 It is used by the [ft-document-panel](https://github.com/filethis/ft-document-panel) element.